void-linux/void-docs/src/config/power-management.md

 configuration options, all starting with the keyword `Handle`, that should be set to `ignore` to avoid interfering with `acpid`.

+To run `loginctl poweroff` and `loginctl reboot` without root privileges, `polkit` must be installed.

 ## Power Saving - tlp

 Laptop battery life can be extended by using